 Reception organization and generates the SOD by digital signature on the data.
-After recording them in the MRTD chip, the personalization agent generates TSF data and stores it in the secure memory of the MRTD implemented with signed data type of 'RFC 3369 cryptographic message syntax, 2002.8' and encoded with DER method
+After recording them in the MRTD chip, the personalization agent generates TSF data and stores it in the secure memory of the MRTD chip.
+The agent also operates PA-PKI and/ or EAC-PKI